 Accountability, Coordination, and Telehealth in the Valley to Achieve Transformation and Equity (ACTIVATE) is a demonstration project using digital health to improve the well-being of underserved and rural communities in partnership with community health centers.

-The Center for Reducing Health Disparities and UC Davis Health are partnering with the California Department of Public Health’s Office of Health Equity to improve COVID-19 testing access and vaccination rates among underserved populations in Sacramento and Yolo counties.
+The Center for Reducing Health Disparities and UC Davis Health are partnering with the California Department of Public Health’s Office of Health Equity to improve COVID-19 testing access among underserved populations in Butte, Colusa, Glenn, Sacramento and Sutter counties.